Have you ever started to type something into Google, and spookily had the search engine’s autocomplete function finish the sentence for you?

 Is Google Haunted?

-Last week, our very own Brad Fry debunked the myth when he was approached by ABC News to comment on the search engine’s ‘psychic’ powers.
+Last week, Zeta debunked the myth when we were approached by ABC News to comment on the search engine’s ‘psychic’ powers.
 The article gives focus to the amusing / insulting phrases that are generated when one types ‘Barack Obama is..’ into Google.

-Speaking to the US news channel, Brad explained that Google’s search suggestions are not a result of mind reading powers, but in fact are generated by the things that other users around the world have been searching for: “The Autocomplete suggestions are not manually influenced by Google except in extremely rare cases”, Brad told them.
+Speaking to the US news channel, Zeta explained that Google’s search suggestions are not a result of mind reading powers, but in fact are generated by the things that other users around the world have been searching for: “The Autocomplete suggestions are not manually influenced by Google except in extremely rare cases”, Zeta told them.
 “Google is a machine that reflects the activity of its users.”